vvaidy/spotify_track_info/README.md

 ## TODO AND FORTHCOMING

-Adding analysis of BPM and Danceability scores courtesy of the wonderful fols at [GetSongBPM.com](https://www.GetSongBPM.com)
+Adding analysis of BPM and Danceability scores courtesy of the wonderful folks at [GetSongBPM.com](https://www.GetSongBPM.com)

 They generously offer free API Keys at https://getsongbpm.com/api on request!